Greenbank Masjid: Castle Green Church, Greenbank Road (1902–2008)

 The foundation stone of the new Castle Green Congregational Church was laid on 1 January 1902 by Charles Hobhouse, M.P.
 Designed by Frank Wills and built by George Humphreys for about £5,000, the brick church seated 800 and included vestries and an attached school block.

 A thriving Sunday school reached nearly 600 pupils and teachers by 1907.
-Ministers such as Revs George Adam and D. J. Roberts oversaw well-attended anniversaries of the congregation: the 268th (1920), 269th (1921), 270th (1922), and 272nd (1924).
+Ministers such as Revs George Adam and D. J. Roberts oversaw well-attended anniversaries of the congregation.
 A comedy performance by Harry Lauder at the church in 1913, which drew an audience of 1,200, was widely reported on by international newspapers.

+In 1909, the church established a football team, Castle Green AFC, which competed in the Bristol Free Churches League.
+The team, known as The Congs, was largely staffed by members of the church's youth club and the 2nd Bristol Boys' Brigade company.
+The club disbanded and reformed several times throughout the 20th century before eventually moving to Mangotsfield with the church congregation.

-After joining the United Reformed Church in 1972, attendance dwindled; the final service took place on 15 September 2008, and the marriage registration was formally cancelled in 2010.
+After joining the United Reformed Church in 1972, attendance dwindled, with the final service taking place on 15 September 2008, and the marriage registration was formally cancelled in 2010.
+Prior to the building's sale in 2008, the congregation had dwindled to approximately 30 regular worshippers.
+At the time of closure, church elders anticipated that the main building would be converted into residential flats while the side halls would remain in community use, though the eventual sale to the Easton Islami Darasgah preserved the building for religious use.
 The congregation was merged with Mangotsfield United Reformed Church into the Mangotsfield and Castle Green United Reformed Church on 20 September 2008.

 Greenbank Masjid (2008–present)

 The building was bought by the Easton Islami Darasgah and reopened as Greenbank Masjid, serving Bristol's Muslim community.

-A builder's time capsule containing newspapers, coins and stamps from 1901, was unearthed during renovation and donated to M Shed.
+A builder's time capsule containing newspapers, coins, and stamps from 1901, was unearthed during renovation and donated to M Shed.
+In January 2019, the mosque hosted the inaugural meeting of the country's first Mosque Independent Advisory Group (IAG).
+Attended by the Avon and Somerset Police and Crime Commissioner, the initiative was designed to establish a formal partnership between the police force and the local Muslim community to facilitate constructive challenges and support.

+Following a hate crime incident involving threats at a mosque in nearby Fishponds in 2017, Greenbank Masjid increased its security measures, including the deployment of security guards.
 By 2024 the mosque reported 300 regular Friday worshippers, a 100-pupil madrassah and multiple welfare projects.
 A major refurbishment of the women's prayer hall began in 2024.
-Academic research has highlighted the mosque's efforts to include women in decision-making through a dedicated advisory committee.
+Academic research has highlighted the mosque's efforts to include women in decision-making through the dedicated IAG.